awsdocs/aws-secrets-manager-docs/doc_source/reference_available-policies.md

 # AWS managed policies available for use with AWS Secrets Manager<a name="reference_available-policies"></a>

+AWS addresses many common use cases by providing standalone IAM policies created and administered by AWS\.
+These *managed policies* grant necessary permissions for common use cases so you can avoid investigating the necessary permissions\.
+For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 This section identifies the AWS managed policies you can use to help manage access to your secrets\.
-You can't modify or delete an AWS managed policy, but you can attach or detach them to entities in your account as needed\.
+You can attach or detach an AWS managed policy to users in your account, but you can't modify or delete the policy\.

 ****